MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Branch control

-Using the branch control check, you can control the release readiness of the deployments to your resources.
-You can ensure all the resources linked with the pipeline are built from the **allowed** branches and that they branches have protection enabled.
+Using the branch control check, you can ensure all the resources linked with the pipeline are built from the **allowed** branches and that they branches have protection enabled.
+This helps in control the release readiness and quality of deployments.
 In case multiple resources are linked with the pipeline, source for all the resources is verified.
 If you have linked another pipeline, then the branch of the specific run being deployed is verified for protection.

 To define the branch control check: